CalderJohnson/discord-nuke-bot-v2/README.md

-A new version of the discord nukebot, uses parallel threads to absolutely obliterate a server.
+A new version of the discord nukebot, uses concurrent threads to absolutely obliterate a server.

 Warning: Hits rate limits quickly, use on a fresh IP each time